*

 Drop the acronyms only insiders know and the overblown marketese.

-8. Do not demean others, especially competitors, but deal with criticism
+8. Do not demean others, especially competitors, yet do not shy away from criticism

 Do not tell people how bad your competitors are show how well you perform instead.